One Fatal Accident Per 10 Million Flights

 Contributing Factors

 • Human factors: Crew decision-making, fatigue, training effectiveness.
+This is where most accident chains start.

 • Technical factors: Equipment reliability, maintenance quality, design issues.